-ENFORCEMENT PROGRAM
+SWIMMING POOL ENFORCEMENT PROGRAM

 The District's swimming pool enforcement program involves the Department making numerous attempts to contact pool owners to gain access for the purpose of treating the pool with mosquito larvicides and mosquito fish that offer long term mosquito control.
 Within this program, District policies direct the Ecological Management Department to pursue legal access and enforcement when all other communication attempts have failed.
-The Department responded to 31 pool access and enforcement requests from zone supervisors.
-While most pool entry requests were resolved by contacting the property owners, ten Final Notices were still sent via US certified Mail.
-The Final Notice letter typically resolves the access issue; however access can sometimes only be gained with the use of a Search and Inspection warrant.
-In 2013, one warrant was executed to gain access and treat the backyard swimming pool.
+The Department responded to forty six pool access and enforcement requests from zone supervisors.
+While most pool entry requests were resolved by contacting the property owners, twenty six Final Notices were still sent via US certified Mail.
+The Final Notice letter typically resolves the access issue; however access can sometimes only be gained with the use of a Search and Inspection Warrant.
+In 2014, six warrants were executed to gain access and treat the backyard swimming pool.